LostImbecile/DB-Legends-Sound-Extraction-Tool/README.md

 **Sorting:**
 - Sorting looks at file names, tries to map them to a character from dblegends.net and then sifts them based on my personal observations, while also adding the correct extension (.acb/.awb).

-- if a character ends up in the "Other" folder, it's because it's a story/event exclusive character and either has no website equivalent of it (farmer with a shotgun for instance).
-The internal ID used for them can't be re-mapped so they all end up there.
+- if a character ends up in the "Other" folder, it's because it's a story/event exclusive character and either has no website equivalent of it (farmer with a shotgun for instance) or the internal ID used for them can't be re-mapped so they all end up there.

 - System messages have a Messages folder which isn't sorted into characters, but the file name may include the character's name anyway.